phy501 Numerical Methods (Vollständige Modulbeschreibung)

 phy540 Mathematical Methods for Physics and Engineering I & phy541 Mathematical Methods for Physics and Engineering II

-Students acquire theoretical knowledge of basic numerical methods and practical skills to apply these methods to physical problems within all areas of experimental, theoretical and applied physics.
+Students will acquire the theoretical knowledge and practical skills required to apply basic numerical methods to physical problems in all areas of experimental, theoretical and applied physics.

 Literaturempfehlungen